 The most disturbing product of this — for me at least — has been this viral video of celebrities singing verses from John Lennon’s “Imagine,” curated by Gal Gadot.
 The highlight is seeing Mark Ruffalo in glasses, and the low point is listening to all the celebs try to belt their lyrics, in what appears to be a tiresome audition reel for The Masked Singer.
 The emptiness of the gesture as a whole is a true downer.
 Why does this video exist?
 Gadot explains in her preface to the exquisite corpse sing-along that she was in day six of self-quarantine and feeling “philosophical.”
 That’s all you need to know.

 Also a little eerie is this video Ellen DeGeneres posted of her video-chatting with Chrissy Teigen and John Legend.
 The theme of this video is basically that she is bored and they are, too.
-The subtext of the video is finding all the ways to sit on your coach.
+The subtext of the video is finding all the ways to sit on your couch.

 January Jones soberly dumping a box of baking soda into her bathtub in preparation for a relaxing soak is some of the best “losing it” content around.
 That she’s named this health ritual “human stew” is all the better.
 I’m grateful that she doesn’t try to be funny or smile once.